 Washington, DC 20002

-Calendar Year 2023 Registration Options
+Calendar Year 2026 Registration Options

-De Minimis Worksheet
+De Minimis (Exemption) Form

 Registration Forms

-There are three registration options for manufacturers that sold 100 or more units of new CEE in the District in calendar year 2021, and plan to sell new CEE at any point during 2023:
+There are three registration options for manufacturers that sold 100 or more units of new CEE in the District in calendar year 2024, and plan to sell new CEE at any point during 2026:

-A partnership is responsible for meeting the total of the minimum collection share of each individual manufacturer in the partnership.
+A partnership is responsible for meeting the total of the minimum collection share of each manufacturer in the partnership.

 A representative organization has a convenience requirement, instead of a collection requirement.
 This means a representative organization is responsible for establishing a convenient and equitable collection system for CEE, with at least one permanent publicly accessible collection site in each of the District’s eight wards.
 If no feasible permanent location exists in a ward, a representative organization must hold quarterly collection events in the ward (for a minimum of four hours each).
+A representative organization must also meet enhanced outreach requirements as specified in D.C.
+Code § 8-1041.03(b)(9)(B) and in line with D.C.
+Code § 8-1041.05(a)(3)(B).

 Enforcement